Glasgow-Nankai Partnership and Joint Graduate School

-Build on the success of the Joint Graduate School, University of Glasgow and Nankai University start the pilot of dual PhD collaboration in 2019.
+Build on the success of the Joint Graduate School, University of Glasgow and Nankai University started the dual PhD collaboration from 2019.

 University of Glasgow

 Founded in 1451, we are the fourth-oldest university in the English-speaking world.
 Ranked 77th in the world in the QS World University Rankings 2021, we are recognised today for our scholarship and ground-breaking research with annual research income of more than £179 million.